-ABV is defined as the number of milliliters of pure ethanol present in 100 milliliters of solution at 20°C. The number of milliliters of pure ethanol is the mass of the ethanol divided by its density at 20°C, which is 0.78924 g/ml.
+ABV is defined as the number of millilitres of pure ethanol present in 100 millilitres of solution at 20°C. The number of millilitres of pure ethanol is the mass of the ethanol divided by its density at 20°C, which is 0.78924 g/ml.
 The ABV standard is used worldwide.
 In some countries, alcohol by volume is referred to as degrees Gay-Lussac (after the French chemist Joseph Louis Gay-Lussac), although there is a slight difference since Gay-Lussac used 15°C.

 Mixing two different strength alcoholic beverages, usually causes a decrease in volume (although if both are low strength it may be an increase).

 ALCOHOL BY WEIGHT IS A MEASUREMENT TERM USED IN THE UNITED STATES TO LEGALLY REGULATE AND TAX ALCOHOLIC BEVERAGES.

 It is expressed as a percentage of total mass.
 In some localities, breweries print the abw (rather than abv) on beverage containers, particularly on low-point versions of popular domestic beer brands.